 For many years, occupational therapists and those caring for people in the special needs community have used various weighted objects to bring about a calming, sensory experience.
 Today, using a weighted blanket for anxiety and insomnia is mainstream practice.

 Recent research backs up using a heavy blanket for anxiety.
 A study published by the Clinical Journal of Oncology Nursing in August 2020 found that patients receiving chemotherapy felt less anxious when they used a weighted blanket.

 These findings also reiterate the benefits of weighted blankets for adults with chronic conditions like fibromyalgia or RLS, disorders like PTSD, and anyone struggling with high anxiety levels.

 Experts from the American Sleep Association, Harvard University, and The Cleveland Clinic also acknowledge the benefits of a weighted blanket for anxiety.
-In a study published by Occupational Study in Mental Health, research revealed that 63% of the test group reported lower anxiety after using a weighted blanket.
+In a study published by Occupational Study in Mental Health in 2015, research revealed that 60% of the test group reported a significant reduction of anxiety after using a weighted blanket.
 They also proved with numerous safety measures including monitoring of blood pressure, pulse rate, and blood oxygen level that up to a 30-pound blanket can safely be used to help ease anxiety.